Puerto Rico governor plans statement amid rumours he will resign

 “Today, Governor Ricardo Rossello will address the people of Puerto Rico directly in a message that he is preparing at the moment,” Maceira told reporters.
 “I don’t know at what time.”

-An independent panel of lawyers commissioned by Mendez to investigate the offensive messages found four felonies and one misdemeanor may have been committed during the Telegram message group chats, one of the lawyers, Luis Rodríguez-Rivera, said in an email.
+An independent panel of lawyers commissioned by Mendez to investigate the offensive messages found four felonies and one misdemeanour may have been committed during the Telegram message group chats, one of the lawyers, Luis Rodríguez-Rivera, said in an email.

 Thousands of protesters outside the powder-blue and white governor’s mansion grew ever more impatient for news from Rosselló, who has not been seen in public for days.